socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 - `zoomToFit()` caps the computed zoom index at `m_zoomIndexInit` (100 %) — small networks are
   never over-zoomed; only layouts larger than the viewport scale down.

+**Follow-up fix (#253):** the exact-fit-with-margin calculation shrank content that was only marginally larger than the viewport (a few percent, from node marker/label overhang beyond the raw coordinate range) — e.g. a 1000-node Erdős–Rényi network or `geom.net` on load ended up visibly smaller than the viewport, needing a manual Ctrl+0 to fill the canvas correctly.
+`zoomToFit()` now snaps to the initial 100 % level whenever the computed fit scale is within 75 % of it, matching `reset()`'s tight, margin-free look; only content that would need at least a quarter of its size cut still triggers a real zoom-out.

+### #254 — Improve UI responsiveness during long weighted-centrality computations (pending)

+**Problem:** computing a weighted, inverted-weight centrality index (e.g. Betweenness Centrality) on a large network makes the whole application completely unresponsive — not just slow, but unable to repaint, receive input, or even respond to window-manager focus/switch requests — for the entire duration of the computation.
+Confirmed identically present in v3.6 (not a regression): for `geom.net` (7343 nodes, weighted, inverted, BC), the release build showed 795–900 % CPU across ~8 cores (`ps` state `R`, genuinely computing, not deadlocked) and eventually completed the layout, but only after several minutes with the window completely frozen throughout.

+**Root cause:** `MainWindow::slotLayoutXByProminenceIndex()` calls `activeGraph-
+>layoutByProminenceIndex(...)` as a direct, synchronous C++ call from the GUI thread.
+A direct method call always executes on the caller's thread regardless of the callee `QObject`'s thread affinity — `Graph` being `moveToThread(&graphThread)`'d doesn't help here.
+For indices without a dedicated branch (including BC), this falls through to `DistanceEngine::compute()` (`src/engine/distance_engine.cpp`), which uses `QtConcurrent::blockingMap(sources, ...)` to parallelize per-source Dijkstra/BFS runs across the global thread pool — but `blockingMap` blocks the *calling* thread (here, the GUI thread) until every worker finishes.
+The computation is genuinely parallelized, but the GUI thread never returns to its event loop for the whole duration.

+**Secondary finding:** `distance_engine.cpp` has ~75 unconditional `qDebug()` calls, several inside the per-edge-relaxation inner loop (fires on the order of the total edge-relaxation count — potentially billions for a graph this size).
+Unlike `qCDebug(category)`, plain `qDebug()` isn't cheaply short-circuited by a disabled logging-category filter rule — the stream construction/formatting cost is paid on every call regardless of whether output is enabled.
+Worth converting to a dedicated category (same pattern as `lcGW` in `GraphicsWidget`), independent of the main-thread-blocking fix.

+**UX note (from live testing):** the app's existing progress-dialog mechanism (`progressCreate`/`progressUpdate`/`progressFinish`) is disabled by default because it makes large computations *slower* — each `progressUpdate()` call crosses a signal/slot boundary and triggers a repaint, which adds real overhead when called millions/billions of times.
+A fix here should **not** naively wire that granular mechanism into this hot path.
+Consider a separate, coarse-grained "computation in progress" indicator (shown once, updated rarely if at all, dismissed on completion) instead — decoupled from the actual fix, which is moving the blocking wait off the GUI thread (e.g. `QFutureWatcher` + signal-based completion instead of `blockingMap`).

+See #254 for the full write-up and hints.

 ---

 ### GraphicsWidget — Performance and Code Quality Overhaul